 The Brown trout in the streams of the Red Deer River basin might be the largest contributor to my relative fly-fishing insanity.
 Firstly, because they are damn gorgeous, and can be monstrous.
 Secondly, because they are damn tough to catch.

 The main stem of the Red Deer can be split into two distinct fisheries; above the Dickson Dam, and Below.
-Above, you will find decent, but inconsistent fishing for all types of trout, including Bull Trout, as well as good numbers of rocky mountain whitefish.
-A tailwater fishery was introduced when the Dam was created, and the fishing for Brown Trout below the dam has been steadily improving over the past few decades.
+Above, you will find decent, but inconsistent fishing for all types of trout and Rocky Mountain Whitefish.
+Below the dam, there is good fishing for Brown Trout, and this tailwater fishery (which borrowed brown trout from the Bow River, genetically speaking) has been steadily improving since its creation in 1992 .
 It is best fished as a walk and wade stream above the dam, and from a driftboat below.

 These streams are worth putting in the time to get to know.
 Taking large browns out of skinny little creeks is exciting and rewarding fishing.
-But these browns will haunt your dreams once you begin to chase them.
 Sundre is a good central point to begin exploring all of the water in the Red Deer River basin.
 For more about Alberta’s Spring Creeks, read the bushwhackers bounty below.